TheHyrox/PingerMinecraftWeb/README.md

 # PingerMinecraftWeb
-A NodeJS website to ping minecraft server
+A NodeJS website to ping minecraft server using node modules minestat